palomaMacedo/AWS/aws-studies/fundamentals/cloud-computing.md

 ⚡ It's different from the Elastic in EC2 — which refers to the ability to scale computing resources in the cloud ☁️ 🤝 But Elasticsearch works great inside AWS!
 One more example of the platform's powerful ecosystem 🚀

+##  REGIONS AND GLOBAL ARCHITECTURE
+Here we aim to explore the Regions, Availability Zones and how they connect to AWS's global architecture, highlighting their importance for scalability and resilience.
+REGION BENEFITS

+* Increases service availability
+* Improves infrastructure resilience
+* Allows redundancy and disaster recovery

+##  IMPORTANT CONSIDERATIONS

+* Choosing the right region is crucial
+* Understanding the available Availability Zones
+* Evaluating latency and compliance requirements